Browse Templates Explore the Product Try It Free

 This process mustn’t be left to take care of itself.
 The team leader must intentionally set up the guardrails to ensure the onboarding stays “on track”.

 This is achieved through a long-term mindset.
 The success of onboarding depends on the depth and thoroughness of onboarding as well as how much onboarding a new member has completed.
+Using an LMS for onboarding can streamline this process and ensure consistency across training materials.

 A manager must know how to strike the right balance between the work that has to be done and allow a new hire to focus on onboarding.